HuanYin94/radar-to-lidar-place-recognition/README.md

 ## Citation

-If you use our code in an academic work, please cite the following paper:
+If you use our code in an academic work or inspired by our method, please consider citing the following:

     @article{yin2021radar,
       title={Radar-to-Lidar: Heterogeneous Place Recognition via Joint Learning},